Manx7/protocol-registry-fork/README.md

 This is meant to be used in command-line tools and scripts, not in the browser.

+> This has been reconfigured to use system specific variables that might not be on yours, please take that into consideration.
+> I also won't be keeping it up-to-date.

 <p align="center">
     <br>
 	<img alt="Coding" width="500" src="https://user-images.githubusercontent.com/41825906/116656011-96d46080-a9a9-11eb-9107-03b2e58f94a3.gif" />